 These slices are great for a fruit platter, garnish or serving as a side!

 Wash your oranges before you go ahead and cut them.

-Orange wedges are a great snack or go great a a side with breakfast or lunch.
+Orange wedges are a great snack or go great as a side with breakfast or lunch.
 This most likely is the most common way to cut an orange.

 You simply cut the top and bottom off of the orange and then stand it on the cut bottom.
 Cut it down through the middle cutting it in half.
 Once you have the two halves you want to cut those in half and in half once more.

-Now, take your wedges and cut off the edge that was the center of the orange that is actually called the endocarp.
+Now, take your wedges and cut off the edge that was the center of the orange which is actually called the endocarp.
 This is part of that white fibrous core.

 This gives you a perfect orange wedge!
-Juicy and delicious treat to give your kiddos or pack as a snack.
+A juicy and delicious treat to give your kiddos or pack as a snack.